jordanonuma/zBlockchain_Foundations_by_ConsenSys_Academy/README.md

 The problem with each of these methods are detailed as follows:
 - Method (1) may not have a denomination of much relevance to the audience.
 As an exaggerated example, if you’re asked 0.1 units of unobtainiumorz for 1 ETH, this would be a slightly humorous joke but difficult sell for many reasons.
 - Method (2) uses centralized sources that necessarily need to be trusted.
-Exchange agreggators such as coinmarketcap.com are heavily relied on, but because owners of these sites have privileged write access to these feeds (often for good maintenance reasons) these also become a central point of failure and security vulnerability subject to possible corruption from within or without.
+Exchange agreggators such as coinmarketcap.com are used heavily, and because owners of these sites have privileged write access to these feeds (often for good maintenance reasons) these also become a central point of failure and security vulnerability subject to possible corruption from within or without.

 ### How will a blockchain be applied to this use case?
 Which component pieces will be utilized?
 Will the blockchain used be public, private, or consortium and why?